slackmagic/bbl-pkmn-2020/readme.md

 ## Part.2 : Create some basic Pokemon

+- Create a Pikachu
+- Struct with id, name
+- Println

+## Part.3 : Create a function

-- let
+- Create a Salameche
+- Create a show method
-- String
+- Println
-- mut
+- Borrow checker